NATIONAL LIBRARY AND DOCUMENTATION SERVICES BOARD

 As an intergovernmental organisation committed to improving the livelihood conditions of people across the Commonwealth, Commonwealth of Learning (COL) has formed a partnership with Coursera to make a difference to the lives of people whose immediate need is to acquire skills for regaining employment.

 The National Library of Sri Lanka (NLSL) finds the Commonwealth of Learning’s approach to skill development among unemployed citizens very appropriate and has partnered with Canada based COL to implement this initiative in Sri Lanka.

-The initiative, named Skills Online Sri Lanka Programme will offer scholarship to one thousand (1000) Sri Lankans through a competitive application process.
+The initiative, named Skills Online Sri Lanka Programme will offer scholarship to five thousand (5000) Sri Lankans through a competitive application process.

 No. There is no cost to participate in the program.

 You can join the programme until 30th September 2020 (first come first serve basis), and complete any of the courses by 31st December 2020 to obtain your certificate.